conor47/Data-Structures-and-Algorithms-C/README.md

 # Data-Structures-and-Algorithms-C

-Implementations of some common data structures in C
+Implementations of some of the most common data structures and algorithms in C